-From the latest house and techno DJs to world-conquering EDM producers, British music festivals are a great way to catch the biggest and best dance music acts around.
+From the latest house DJs to world-conquering techno producers, British music festivals are a great way to catch the biggest and best dance music acts around.
 Here's our pick of the greatest UK dance music festivals, so you don't miss out on your very own summer of rave.
 Sorted.

 RECOMMENDED: Your guide to this year's best music festivals